digitalbazaar/bedrock-express/README.md

 `bedrock-express.configure.routes`, which allows modules to attach new routes to express to provide, for example, a REST API.

+In version 5.0.0, a [fastify][] compatibility layer was added to add in the transition to [fastify][], which is a better maintained and more performant http server framework.
+Some new events were added related to fastify setup.

+- **bedrock-express.fastify.init**
+  - Emitted once fastify(-express) is ready and provides access to the `fastify` instance; before any other setup of the express server.
+- **bedrock-express.init**
+  - Emitted before any other setup of the express server.
 - **bedrock-express.init**
   - Emitted before any other setup of the express server.
 - **bedrock-express.configure.logger**